SafeRL-Lab/Robust-Gymnasium/README.md

 | Semantic | \ | \ | \ | :white_check_mark: |

-1. **From standard RL to robust RL**

-2. **Factors of uncertainty**
-In this benchmark, we consider an extensive set of factors that the uncertainty or perturbation of them in the original environments could let algorithms fail catastrophically

 3. **Interactive modes between the factors and the environments**